chros73/rtorrent-wiki/User-Guide.md

 **Could not create download, the input is not a valid torrent**<br>
 This message is caused by a corrupted or otherwise non-valid .torrent file.
 You should redownload the .torrent file or possibly find a new source for it.

+**Download registered as completed, but hash check returned unfinished chunks.**<br>
+This message is caused by deleting/modifying the downloaded file after a torrent is marked as complete.
+You could set the 'create/resize queued' flags on all files of the torrent by pressing ^e in main view.

 ## Navigating ##

 ### Global Keys ###